nbbrd/picocsv/README.md

 Key points:
 - lightweight library with no dependency
-- designed to be embedded into other libraries as an external dependency or [as source](https://github.com/nbbrd/picocsv/blob/develop/src/main/java/nbbrd/picocsv/Csv.java)
+- designed to be embedded into other libraries as an external dependency or [as a single-file source](https://github.com/nbbrd/picocsv/blob/develop/src/main/java/nbbrd/picocsv/Csv.java)
 - has a module-info that makes it compatible with [JPMS](https://www.baeldung.com/java-9-modularity)
 - Java 7 minimum requirement